simeononsecurity/simeononsecurity.ch/content/articles/navigating-disk-errors_-tools-and-techniques-for-disk-checks/index.en.md

 4. Monitor the progress of the rebuild process to ensure it completes successfully.
 5. Once the rebuild is complete, verify the integrity of the rebuilt array by running disk checks and performing data validation.

 Rebuilding disk arrays can be a time-consuming process, depending on the size of the array and the amount of data stored.
 It is important to have a backup of the data before starting the rebuild process to avoid potential data loss.
-Additionally, it is recommended to consult the documentation or seek professional assistance if you are unsure about the specific steps or requirements for rebuilding disk arrays in your storage system.
+Also, it is recommended to consult the documentation or seek professional assistance if you're unsure about the specific steps or requirements for rebuilding disk arrays in your storage system.

 Disk Error Prevention
 ---------------------